 Access to quality healthcare

 At first, the nearest hospital was in Glendale, Arizona which was a bit too far.
 A community fund drive capped off by a $1.2 million donation from the James G. Boswell Foundation (named after the man who once owned the land where Sun City now exists) allowed for the creation of Boswell Hospital.
 Ground was broken in 1969 and the facility’s first two towers opened in 1970.
 As Sun City, Arizona and the West Valley have grown, Boswell has added services and facilities to better serve the region’s needs.
-In 2008, Banner Boswell Hospital finished an extensive multi-million dollar expansion to improve medical and healthcare services to Sun City, Arizona and the surrounding area and Banner now ranks in the Top 100 Hospitals nationwide.
+In 2008, Banner Boswell Hospital finished an extensive multi-million dollar expansion to improve medical and healthcare services to Sun City, Arizona and the surrounding area.
+And Banner now ranks in the Top 100 Hospitals nationwide.
 The healthcare amenities available to Sun City, Arizona are some of the best available in the nation.

 Happy half a century

 After more than 50 years, Sun City, Arizona remains a very desirable place.
 In recent years, Sun City, Arizona has begun welcoming its third generation of people seeking an active lifestyle.
 The Baby Boomer generation, who began reaching retirement age this decade, is set to redefine the traditional retirement years.
-The incredible economic development and growth of the metropolitan area has created jobs and opportunities that draw still-working Baby Boomers to the area.
+The incredible economic development and growth of the area has created jobs and opportunities that draw still-working Baby Boomers to the area.
 And Sun City, Arizona allows them to live the active adult lifestyle they long for, just as it did all those years ago.